Pear shape? Apple? Pomegranate? If you can't figure out where you fit into the fruit bowl, you're not alone.

 If you have especially broad or narrow shoulders, or an especially full bust, you may find that you span more than one category.

 Now comes the fun part.
-Once you’ve figured out your body shape, you can shop to flatter it using our canny styling tips and tricks - plus shop our round-up of the best shapewear.
+Once you’ve figured out your body type, you can shop to flatter your body shape using our canny styling tips and tricks - plus shop our round-up of the best shapewear.
 Remember, no one body shape is ‘better’ or ‘worse’ than another and, though your body shape may change with weight gain or loss, there’s much more to shape than size.
 And much much more to us than our bodies!

 You might be a slimmer apple shape or a plus-size pear - it's all about proportion.
 Once you begin to see the ins and outs of your particular body shape more clearly, you'll be able to dress your body as you please.

 But of course it's important to remember that you can dress in any way you want - as long asyoufeel comfortable.

 We spoke to aesthetics specialist Dr Galyna Selezneva on the best ways to dress for your body type.
 Read on to discover your body shape - and how to style it to perfection.